To show all local and remote branches that (local) Git knows about:

 Git #

-I consider git on of the most important software ever created.
-It enabled people to work geographically distributed even without internet connection, with automated backups (every repo is potentially a repository backup).
-Because of git, software could evolve faster than ever.
+Git is one of the most important software ever created.
+It enabled people to work geographically distributed even with intermittent Internet connection.
+Each contributor has a copy of the repository including the historical changes.
+Software evolved faster than ever.

 To update the local list (cache) of remote branches #